 actions - describes the completion menu customizations specific to a language, that is what happens when you type Control + Space

 constraints - describes the constraints on AST: where a node is applicable, which property and reference are allowed, and so on

 behavior - describes the behavioral aspect of AST, that is AST methods

 typesystem - describes the rules for calculating types in a language

 intentions - describes intentions (context dependent actions available when light bulb pops up or when the user typesAlt+Enter)

 plugin - allows a language to integrate into MPS IDE

-data flow - describes the intented flow of data in code.
-It allows you to find unreachable statements, uninitialized reads etc.
+data flow - describes the intended flow of data in code.
+It allows you to find unreachable statements, uninitialized reads and so on

 You can read more about each aspect in the corresponding section of this guide.